lundgren87/argodsm/docs/advanced.md

 of 16\*4KB=64KB.

-When running under `first-touch` or under any of the `cyclic` policies with a small granularity, you may need to increase `vm.max_map_count` significantly above the default (65536).
+When running under `first-touch` or under any of the `cyclic` policies with a small granularity, one may need to increase `vm.max_map_count` significantly above the default (65536).
 If you don't know how to do this, contact your system administrator.